-Joanne supports the design, delivery and monitoring of the University’s Research Capacity Building (RCB) programme and the University’s core PGR training programme.
+Joanne supports the design, delivery and monitoring of the University’s Researcher Development Programme (RDP) programme and the University’s core PGR training programme.
 Joanne is secretary to the Athena SWAN Steering Group and she provides knowledge and support in the delivery of the University’s action plan, including the collation and analysis of the required data and development of electronic resources (website, internal wiki and shared folders).
 She is also a key contact point for several external organisations such as Vitae and Equality Challenge Unit and she represents the University at the regional Athena SWAN Network meetings.
 Joanne is also responsible for the production of the equalities impact assessment for the next REF and supporting the Director in all aspect of REF preparation related to individual staff circumstances.

 Lydia Richardson (Postgraduate Research Student Coordinator)

-The Postgraduate Research Student Coordinator provides central administrative support for postgraduate research (PGR) matters, assisting the Assistant Director for Postgraduate Research in co-ordinating the monitoring and records of PGRs at the University.
-The PGR Student Coordinator works with the Research Support Officer to maintain the Graduate School online resources (internal wiki, external web page, and Blackboard) that are in place to support prospective PGRs and current PGRs and their supervisors.
-The Coordinator also acts as secrerary to the Graduate School Board of Studies and administers the PGR Bursary Fund, as well as the Postgraduate Research Experience Survey (PRES) on behalf of Edge Hill University.
+Lydia manages central research degree matters for the University, overseeing several aspects of work to support the student experience while assisting the Assistant Director for Postgraduate Research in co-ordinating the monitoring and records of PGRs at the University.
+She also maintains the Graduate School online resources (internal wiki, external web page, and Blackboard) that are in place to support prospective research degree applicants and current PGRs and their supervisors along with the recruitment and marketing of research degrees.
+Lydia also acts as secretary to the Graduate School Board of Studies.

 Katelyn Williams (Research Contracts and Governance Manager)